Enriching lives

 Before You Get Started

-- We highly recommend attending one of our Grant Writing Workshops, where you will learn how to create an account and navigate our application process, along with all the do’s and don’ts of submitting a proposal online.
+- We highly recommend attending one of our Grant Writing Workshops, where you will learn how to create an account and navigate our application process, along with all the do’s and don’ts of submitting an application online.
 The basics of writing a Catholic Foundation grant proposal will also be covered during these workshops.
+These workshops are free to anyone interested in writing a grant.
+All new/first time grant applicants are required to attend.

-- The links provided are for the large grant pre-proposal and the small grant proposal.
+- The links provided are for the large grant letter of intent and the small grant application.

 - Both links are automatically directed to the grant site where you will have to create or sign-in to an existing individual account to begin the process.

 - Your personal login link is specific to your application and your role to the linked organization.
-If you have any issues getting logged in, please email m.
+If you have any issues getting logged in, please email .

 - Once you have created your account, you will not be able to use any other login link to sign into your application.